 You can also build network through LinkedIn or other social media.
 Follow companies, groups or people that interest you.
 Show engagement and dare to share your knowledge, and get noticed!
-Read more in Tips for Job seekers.
+Read more at Tips for Job seekers.

 Do you want to make contact with former NTNU students?
 As a NTNU Alumni member, you can benefit from their experiences.
 You can apply for the opportunity to shadow one alumni at work for a day.
 Job Shadowing is a unique opportunity to see how your future workday might look.

 Counselling at NTNU